CognitoIdentityProvider / Client / initiate_auth

 • User migration

-When Amazon Cognito invokes the functions for these triggers, it passes a JSON payload, which the function receives as input.
-This payload contains a validationData attribute, which provides the data that you assigned to the ClientMetadata parameter in your InitiateAuth request.
-In your function code in Lambda, you can process the validationData value to enhance your workflow for your specific needs.
+When Amazon Cognito invokes the functions for these triggers, it passes a JSON payload as input to the function.
+This payload contains a validationData attribute with the data that you assigned to the ClientMetadata parameter in your InitiateAuth request.
+In your function, validationData can contribute to operations that require data that isn’t in the default payload.

 • Post authentication